 3. Displaying important page markups and exporting at once.

 4. Generating connections between pages which can be manually adjusted.

 Once completed, we still need to have internal discussion and make adjustments on basis of that.
 Besides the page logics and interactions, whether the structure of page is reasonable also matters.

 A cool thing is Mockplus offers the MindMap feature which enables any of us to lay out the pages in a project intuitively and export the MindMap as an image with just one click for the later PRD documents.
 Learn more cool new features of Mockplus.

 Applying the above 3 steps will help you make a good flowchart design, but always remember to make your flowchart diagram easy-to-understand.
 This can be given the highest priority.
-Besides, a good tool like Mockplus that has powerful flowchart drawing feature will save you much headaches and efforts in the design process.
+Besides, a good tool like Mockplus that has a powerful flowchart drawing feature will save you much headaches and effort in the design process.

 In- house content editor, specialize in SEO content writing.
 She is a fruit lover and visionary person.